Hinzelmann: Legend

-Hinzelmann would usefully and dedicatedly perform kitchen chores such as tableware and dish-washing, recover lost items, and groom horses.
-It gave advice or pep talks, but could strike with a stick when his words are not paid attention to.
-It was said to occupy it own room with chair, table, and bed (cf. fig. right).
-(Note: (Keightley 1850); Grimm emphasizes that the Hinzelmann leaves depression as if a cat has lain in it.)
+Hinzelmann would usefully and dedicatedly perform kitchen chores such as dish-washing and scrubbing cookware, recover lost items, and groom horses.
+It gave advice or pep talks, but could strike with a stick when his words were not paid attention to.
+It was said to occupy its own room, furnished with chair, table, and bed (cf. fig. right).
+(Note: (Keightley 1850); Grimm emphasizes that the Hinzelmann leaves a depression in the bed, as if a cat has lain in it.)
 (Note: (Feldmann 1704): "Bettstatt.. nur.. ein kleines Grüfftlein gleich ob eine Katze darinn gelegen"; though Feldmann's book earlier says the sprite leaves a depression in the Deckbette as if a "small dog has lain in it".)

 The cook or the servants were obliged to put out a bowl of sweet milk with crumbled white bread in it, left sitting on the table meant for its use.
-And afterwards, the bowl would be found eaten clean, and empty.
+Afterwards, the bowl would be found eaten clean, and empty.
 (Note: Cf. The bribe of milk or panada given to other kobolds.)

 Hinzelmann was also useful finding things that had been lost in the household.
 He had a rhyme he liked to sing: "If thou here wilt let me stay, / Good luck shalt thou have alway; / But if hence thou wilt me chase, / Luck will ne'er come near the place", which perhaps referred to a nobleman who attempted to drive him away.
-Also after Hinzelmann thrashed (Note: with a "Besenstiel (broom handle)", p.
-228.) the haughty secretary named Henning Steinhoff (Note: Feldmann says he was a capable clerk and later died as mayor of Winsen an der Luhe.(Kiesewetter 1890)) working at the castle, catching him during a tryst with the chambermaid, (cf. kobold#Good-evil duality) he composed a rhyme to boast about it, and would sing it to travelers with glee.
+Also, after Hinzelmann thrashed (Note: with a "Besenstiel (broom handle)", p.
+228.) the haughty secretary named Henning Steinhoff (Note: Feldmann says he was a capable clerk and later died as mayor of Winsen an der Luhe.(Kiesewetter 1890)) working at the castle, catching him during a tryst with the chambermaid (cf. kobold#Good-evil duality), he composed a rhyme to boast about it and would sing it to travelers with glee.

 Sometimes he would make his presence known at the master's table, then the servants would be obliged to place dishes at "his" seat and serve food, or incur his wrath.
 The Hinzelmann was certainly a trickster, but his pranks were generally harmless.
 A comparison has been made between the Hinzelmann and Puck (Robin Goodfellow) of English tradition.
 One of Hinzelmann's pranks was to pinch drunken men to make them start fights with their companions.

 Hinzelmann once warned a colonel to be careful on his daily hunt.
-The man ignored the advice, only to have his gun backfire and shoot off his thumb.
+The man ignored the advice, and suffered a grievous injury when his gun backfired and he shot off his thumb.
 Hinzelmann appeared to him and said, "See, now, you have got what I warned you of!
 If you had refrained from shooting this time, this mischance would not have befallen you".